ChristianLG2/Christian_Lira_online_resume/docs/index.md

 - Currently coursing a minor in Political Sciences at BYUI.

 __Data Analysis and Manipulation__
-- I seek to keep growing my abilities and skills through personal projects
+Constantly seeking to create situations that help me improve and enhance my abilities and skills.

 __Language learning__
-- Fluent in English and Spanish, can comunicate in Chinese.
+- Fluent in English and Spanish.
-- Currently coursing a cluster in Chinese at BYUI.
+- Currently coursing an itermediate Chinese cluster class at BYUI.